frctl/fractalite/README.md

 ## Usage

-Some basic documentation to help get across some of the key aspects of the Fractalite prototype.
+Preliminary documentation to help get across some of the key aspects of the Fractalite prototype.

 * [Installation](#installation)
 * [Project Configuration](#project-configuration)